C4ptainCrunch/thesis/source/index.rst

 Retrograde Analysis computes endgame databases by going backward from values of final positions towards the initial position :cite:`goot2001`.
 First, Retrograde Analysis identifies all final positions in which the game value is known.
 By making reverse moves from these final positions the game value of some non-final positions can be deduced.
-And by making reverse moves from these newly proven non-final positions, the game value of other non-final positions can be deduced.
+And by making reverse moves from these newly computed non-final positions, the game value of other non-final positions can be deduced.
 This can continue either by running of available memory or by having enumerated all the legal positions in the game.

 Ströhlein is the first researcher who came up with the idea to create endgame databases and applied his idea to chess :cite:`endgame1970`.
 The first endgame database for Awale has been created by :cite:`allis1995` and was followed by many others, while the quest was ended by :cite:`romein2003solving` publishing a database for all legal positions.